The Last Chase: Plot

 News of the duo's daring adventure spreads across the country.
 The government, represented by a Gestapo-like figure named Hawkins, watches with growing concern as the public takes notice and cheers Hart's defiance of authority.
-Calls for a return to personal autonomy and democracy are heard, for the first time in two decades.
-Hart must be stopped; but ground pursuit is impossible, as the electric golf carts used by the police are incapable of chasing down a race car.
+Calls for a return to personal autonomy and democracy are heard for the first time in two decades.
+Hart must be stopped; however, ground pursuit is impossible, as the electric golf carts used by the police are incapable of pursuing a race car.

 Hawkins orders J. G. Williams, a retired Air Force pilot, to track down and destroy Hart and his car in a Korean War-vintage F-86 Sabre.
 He locates and strafes the car, wounding Hart.
 A community of armed (mostly Native American) rebels takes Hart and McCarthy in, hides the car, and treats Hart's wounds.
 A team of mercenaries soon locates and attacks the enclave, although Hart and McCarthy escape during the firefight.

-Back on the open road, Williams once again has the roadster in his crosshairs; but now he is having second thoughts.
+Back on the open road, Williams once again has the roadster in his crosshairs, but now he is having second thoughts.
 As an old rebel himself, he is starting to identify with Hart's situation.
-Prodded by Hawkins, Williams initiates several more confrontations, but each time he backs off, to Hart's and McCarthy's bewilderment.
+Prodded by Hawkins, Williams initiates several more confrontations, but each time he yields, to Hart's and McCarthy's bewilderment.
 McCarthy rigs a radio receiver and listens in on Williams's cockpit radio communications, then establishes a dialog with him using Morse code via a hand-held spotlight.
 Eventually Williams confides that he is sympathetic to their cause.

-But Hawkins is also monitoring Williams's radio communications, and after learning of his change of heart, orders the activation of a Cold War-era laser cannon at a position ahead of Hart's route.
+However, Hawkins is also monitoring Williams' radio communications, and after learning of his change of heart, orders the activation of a Cold War-era laser cannon at a position ahead of Hart's route.
 Williams attempts to warn Hart, but his radio communications have been jammed.
 Williams releases his external fuel tanks ahead of the car, hoping the inferno will stop the car short of the cannon's range; but Hart, assuming Williams has changed allegiances yet again, drives on.

-Williams strafes the laser, but cannot pierce its heavy armor; so he sacrifices himself in a kamikaze-style attack, destroying his jet and the laser installation.
+Williams strafes the laser, but cannot pierce its heavy armor, so he sacrifices himself in a kamikaze-style attack, destroying his jet and the laser installation.
 His sacrifice allows Hart and McCarthy to drive on toward California where they are welcomed as heroes.